 Once your lungs recover, we will schedule your second treatment.
 These procedures involve three treatments, each treating a different part of the lung to ensure safety.

 What are the risks of a bronchial thermoplasty?

 There are some risks involved with this new asthma treatment.
 The most common side effect of bronchial thermoplasty is temporary worsening of respiratory-related symptoms.
 This side effect typically occurs within one day of your procedure and resolves within seven days on average.
 This is a small risk of these symptoms requiring hospitalization.

 Is bronchial thermoplasty covered by insurance?

 Bronchial thermoplasty has been considered to be an experimental treatment by many insurance companies.
 But that has changed and some companies now cover the treatments, while others do not.
 Some offer partial coverage.
 As with most procedures in our healthcare system, there is a wide discrepancy between different providers and different health plans.

 If you are concerned if your insurance provider will cover this procedure with Dr. Bowen, you should contact your insurer prior to having this treatment

 Why Choose Dr. Marc Bowen For You Bronchial Thermoplasty?

 Dr. Bowen is one the few NYC pulmonologists that offer the BT procedure at well-respected hospitals in Manhattan.
 With over three decades of pulmonology practice under his belt, Dr. Bowen is one of the most experienced pulmonary physicians in New York, dedicated to treating your breathing issues, improving your quality of life, and getting you back to your active lifestyle.
-Schedule an appointment with Dr. Bowen on Zocdoc or call 212.480.4062 for asthma treatment and relief.
+Schedule an appointment with Dr. Bowen or call 212.480.4062 for asthma treatment and relief.
 Appointments will be confirmed by office staff.